Frenet Curves and Successor Curves: Generic Parametrizations of the Helix and Slant Helix: Frenet Space Curves

 \begin{defin}[Tangential Moving Frame] A {\em moving frame} along a regular curve is a tuple $(\v V_1 ... \v V_n)$ \,of $n$ differentiable, pairwise orthogonal unit vector fields forming a {\em positively oriented, orthonormal basis} of $\R^n$ attached to every point of the curve.
 It is called {\em tangential} if $\v V_1 = \v T$.
 Two tangential moving frames are called {\em equivalent} if their tangential components are the same. \end{defin}

 {\em The remainder of this paper is constricted to unit speed curves and moving frames in $\R^3$.}

-\begin{theorem}[Differential Equations for Moving Frame and Fundamental Theorem] Let $(\v T, \v N, \v M)$ by a tangential moving frame of a regular space curve.
-Then a system of differential equations, with coefficient functions $k_1:I\mapsto \R$ holds:
+\begin{theorem}[Differential Equations for Moving Frame and Fundamental Theorem] Let $(\v T, \v N, \v M)$ be a tangential moving frame of a regular space curve.
+Then a system of differential equations, with coefficient functions $k_1, k_2, k_3:I\mapsto \R$ holds:

 Any three continuous functions $k_1(s), k_2(s), k_3(s):I \subset \R\mapsto\R$ determine a unique (up to a rotation) moving frame of which they are the differential equation coefficients, which in turn is tangential to a uniquely determined (up to a translation) regular $C^2$ curve.
 In consequence, three arbitrary continuous functions taken as coefficient functions of a tangential moving frame determine a regular unit speed space curve up to a rigid Euclidian motion. \end{theorem}